Introduction to Film Photography, Wintersession 2015

 A series exploring traditional black-and-white photography in relation to the theme of absence.

-In this 5-week course, students were asked to learn how to use 35mm film photography as a means of producing a series with a central theme.
-All photo processing was completed in the traditional darkroom setting.
-All photographs were taken using 400 ISO Black & White Film.
+Use 35mm film photography as a means of producing a series with a central theme.
+All photo processing is to be completed in the traditional darkroom setting.
+All photographs should be taken using 400 ISO Black & White Film.

 During my experience with film photography, I found that many of my photographs revolved around the idea of absence.
 Absence in generating a feeling of missing something, or capturing the state of an environment without any sense of life.
 The majority of the times I went out to shoot, I generally went by myself.
 I found that my subjects tended to lack the presence of human life.
 To build on this idea, I attempted to capture scenes void of human existence or moments that seemed to embody a feeling of absence altogether.
 As a photographer, I have the privilege of being in the moment of what is photographed and knowing the stories and circumstances behind each.
 The viewer’s absence from the moment captured in a photograph is what sometimes creates a discrepancy between which photographs the photographer values more versus the viewer.
 Presence is temporary, whereas absence is a recurring theme throughout our lives.

 Below are some photographs from my Absence series, as well as other photographs I took throughout the course.